China's greenhouse gases could peak early, easing climate fears

 "They could peak even earlier than that," write the authors Fergus Green and Nicholas Stern, both from the LSE's Grantham Research Institute on Climate Change and the Environment and the Centre for Climate Change Economics and Policy.

-The LSE authors estimated that China's overall emissions could peak at the equivalent of between 12.5 and 14 billion tonnes of carbon dioxide a year by 2025, up from about 10 billion around 2012.
+The LSE authors estimated China's output could peak at the equivalent of between 12.5 and 14 billion tonnes of carbon dioxide a year by 2025, up from about 10 billion around 2012.

 That earlier-than-expected high point would help the world get on track for limiting warming to a maximum of two degrees Celsius (3.6 Fahrenheit) above pre-industrial times, they wrote, as long as China introduced sweeping reforms from cities to public transport.

-Group of Seven leaders were meeting in Germany on Monday to discuss issues including climate change and how to achieve the 2C target, which many experts say is fast slipping out of reach.
+Group of Seven leaders are meeting in Germany on Monday to discuss issues including climate change and how to achieve the 2C target, which many experts say is fast slipping out of reach.

-And senior negotiators from almost 200 governments are meeting from June 1-11 in the German city of Bonn to work on a U.N. deal due in Paris in December to limit temperatures.

-(Reporting By Alister Doyle in Oslo, Kathy Chen and David Stanway in Beijing; Editing by Andrew Heavens and Dominic Evans)
+And senior negotiators from almost 200 governments are meeting from June 1-11 in Bonn, Germany, to work on a U.N. deal due in Paris in December to limit temperatures.
+(Reporting By Alister Doyle; Editing by Andrew Heavens)